 Other price risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices, whether those changes are caused by factors specific to the individual financial instrument or its issuer or by factors affecting all similar financial instruments traded in the market.
-The Company is not exposed to material price risk at April 30, 2022.
+The Company exposure to price risk primarily attributed to marketable securities at April 30, 2023.
+The Company closely monitors individual equity movements and the stock market to determine the appropriate course of action to be taken by the Company.
+(Note 13)

-9. CAPITAL MANAGEMENT
+10. CAPITAL MANAGEMENT

-The Company defines capital that it manages as its shareholders' equity, which totaled \$1,678,572 as at April 30, 2022 (2021 - \$1,980,731).
-When managing capital, the Company's objective is to ensure the entity continues as a going concern as well as to maintain optimal returns to shareholders and benefits for other stakeholders.
+The Company defines capital that it manages as its shareholders' equity, which totaled \$2,261,390 as at April 30, 2023 (2022 - \$1,678,572).
+When managing capital, the Company's objective is to ensure it continues as a going concern as well as to maintain optimal returns to shareholders and benefits for other stakeholders.
 The Company manages its capital structure and makes adjustments to it, based on the funds available to the Company, in order to support the acquisition and exploration of exploration and evaluation assets.
 The Board of Directors does not establish quantitative return on capital criteria for management, but rather relies on the expertise of the Company's management to sustain future development of the business.

-The properties in which the Company currently has an interest are in the exploration stage; as such the Company has historically relied on the equity markets to fund its activities.
+The property in which the Company currently has an interest are in the exploration stage; as such the Company has historically relied on the equity markets to fund its activities.
 The Company will continue to assess new properties and seek to acquire an interest in additional properties if it feels there is sufficient geologic or economic potential and if it has adequate financial resources to do so.

 Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is reasonable.
-The Company did not change its approach to capital management during the year ended April 30, 2022.
+The Company did not change its approach to capital management during the year ended April 30, 2023.

-10. SEGMENTED INFORMATION
+11. SEGMENTED INFORMATION